validator/validator/README.md

     python ./build/build.py all; python ./build/build.py all

-**Important:** Yes, you must run the script twice the first time you build— to work around known issues that cause it to fail to complete when run from scratch in a fresh working directory.
+**Important:** Yes, you must run the script twice the first time you buildーto work around known issues that cause it to fail to complete when run from scratch in a fresh working directory.
 For subsequent builds you only have to run it once.
 And note that the first time you run it, it will need time to download